-John Brown, Sr. – District 1 – View Map
+John Brown, Sr. – District 1, President – View Map

 John Alan Brown, Sr, is a lifelong and proud native of New Orleans.
 He is a graduate of Walter L. Cohen, Class of 1966.
 After high school, John left New Orleans to pursue his educational and athletic aspirations at Winston-Salem State University.
 While at Winston-Salem, he was a member of the football and track programs.
 John earned his Business Education Bachelor’s degree from Winston-Salem in 1970, and a M. Ed.
 Special Education/School Administration from the University of New Orleans in 1977.